Manu1909/got-showcase/README.md

 # got-showcase

 This project contains an angular application.
 This application display all houses of Game of Thrones in an overview to the user.
-By clicking on one house there should be further information on a details page.
+By clicking on one house there are further information on a details page.

 # Start and run application